8 Months Old Baby Milestones

 Physical Development

-These developments relate to the gross motor skills, dexterity of the muscles and physical strength.
+These developments relate to gross motor skills, dexterity of the muscles and physical strength.

-- Sits Without Support, & Bears Weight When Held Upright
+1. Sits Without Support & Bears Weight When Held Upright

-Your baby will now get into the sitting position effortlessly and also stand upright with his weight balanced on his legs when you support him.
+Your baby will now get into the sitting position effortlessly and also stand upright with his weight balanced on his legs when you support him (3).

 This is the ability to grasp an object using the first two fingers and thumb.
-Increase in arm strength and muscle growth enable the baby to pick up an object manipulate it and drop it.
+An increase in arm strength and muscle growth enables the baby to pick up an object, manipulate it, and drop it (2).

-Your baby will have his first few teeth by now, and will try to chew on foods.
+Your baby will have his first few teeth by now and will try to chew on foods.
 Try giving foods which are boiled and not raw.
 He will work on his reflexes to mince food inside his mouth.
+Their food should be slightly coarser than pureed foods like mashed banana, mashed potatoes, lumpy pureed vegetables, and scrambled eggs (4).

 Your baby can do a 180-degree flip on either side when placed on his tummy.
-Between seven to ten months, babies crawl at an effortless speed.
+Between seven to ten months, babies crawl at an effortless speed (5).

-Enhanced vision aids your baby to judge the distance between two objects and coordinate his vision with his limb muscles.
-He can judge where and what he is crawling towards, and evade obstacles.
+Enhanced vision aids your baby in judging the distance between two objects and coordinating his vision with his limb muscles.
+He can judge where and what he is crawling towards and evade obstacles.

 Social and Emotional Development Milestones